schmaustech/quay-quickstart-blog/README.md

 $ ARCHITECTURE='x86_64'
 ~~~

-At this point we are ready to mirror the OpenShift images to our local Quay registry.
+At this point we are ready to mirror the OpenShift images to our local Red Hat Quay registry.
 We can do this with the oc adm release mirror command and by adding the --certificate-authority flag on the end because we are using a self signed cert.
 However due to an active [BZ:2033212 ](https://bugzilla.redhat.com/show_bug.cgi?id=2033212) this method will not work yet.

 ~~~bash
 oc adm release mirror -a ${LOCAL_SECRET_JSON} --from=quay.io/${PRODUCT_REPO}/${RELEASE_NAME}:${OCP_RELEASE}-${ARCHITECTURE} --to=${LOCAL_REGISTRY}/${LOCAL_REPOSITORY} --to-release-image=${LOCAL_REGISTRY}/${LOCAL_REPOSITORY}:${OCP_RELEASE}-${ARCHITECTURE} --certificate-authority=./quay-ca/ca.crt